JudiniLabs/code-gpt-docs/docs/tutorial-basics/troubleshooting.md

 - Solution:
 Unfortunately, there is no workaround for using the CodeGPT extension with VSCode Tunnel at this time.
 Ensure you are running VSCode in a local environment where localhost can be utilized.

-## Black screen after re-installing or updating CodeGPT Extension
+## Experiencing a black screen after reinstalling or updating the CodeGPT Extension
 - Issue:
 The CodeGPT extension requires cache clearance after reinstallation or an update.